Do you have a connection with Greater London or Kent? Interested in education and want to get involved?

 For nearly 30 years, parents who have not been offered a place at their preferred school have had the right to appeal to an Admission Appeals Panel.

 Appeals panels are tribunals, independent of Local Authorities and own Admission Authorities.
 Panels consist of three trained people working on a voluntary basis.
 Their decisions are final and legally binding on all parties.

 Panels should reflect the local community.
-We welcome applications from anyone who lives or has a connection with East London’s diverse community or Kent for the appeal panels that meet in Kent.
+We welcome applications from anyone who lives or has a connection with London or Kent’s diverse communities.

 Who Can Become a Panel Member?

 Members of the panel come from a range of backgrounds and no special qualifications are required.
 Applications are invited from anyone who considers that they are eligible and interested in the provision of education.
 The annual selection process usually takes place in the autumn of each year.